haru52/base_template/README.md

 1. Open this repo page on GitHub
 2. Click `Use this template` button
+3. Edit the repo files you've just created according to your project
-3. Now you are ready to write code in a comfortable environment 🎉
+4. Now you are ready to write code in a comfortable environment 🎉

 ## Update